Bitcoin Rhodium (XRC) Price Hits $2.09 on Exchanges

-Bitcoin Rhodium (CURRENCY:XRC) traded up 14.2% against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on March 7th.
-Bitcoin Rhodium has a total market capitalization of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
-During the last seven days, Bitcoin Rhodium has traded 41.4% lower against the U.S. dollar.
-One Bitcoin Rhodium coin can now be purchased for about $2.09 or 0.00006552 BTC on exchanges.
+Bitcoin Rhodium (CURRENCY:XRC) traded up 14.2% against the US dollar during the 24 hour period ending at 17:00 PM Eastern on March 8th.
+Bitcoin Rhodium has a total market capitalization of $2.58 million and $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last day.
+One Bitcoin Rhodium coin can currently be bought for approximately $2.09 or 0.00006552 BTC on exchanges.
+Over the last week, Bitcoin Rhodium has traded 41.4% lower against the US dollar.

 X13